FoinixFinance/Foinix/docs/faq.rst

 Unfortunately this seems to be a common issue on the chain lately.
 Try increasing by 5 GWEI.
 When this happens, it is probably happening on PancakeSwap (and other projects as well), and it is generally fine if you use 18-20 GWEI.

-What is Bunny’s Roadmap?
+What is Foinix’s Roadmap?
 ================================================

 Please view our roadmap on notion: http://bit.ly/bunny_roadmap We have plans on expanding the variety of pools available, creating single asset vaults, arbitrage, and much more!

-Who is behind Bunny?
+Who is behind Foinix?
 ================================================

-The Bunny Project was created by a team of developers and blockchain specialists!
+The Foinix Project was created by a team of developers and blockchain specialists!
 Like all other Yield Aggregator Projects, we believe our code is who we are!
 Thus, we will ensure to provide full transparency and let our code speak for itself.

-Is Bunny Safe?
+Is Foinix Safe?
 ================================================

 Like all DeFi Projects, it is important not to trust but to verify the legitimacy of each project by confirming the data/code.
-As such we are providing full transparency by releasing all the code/data required to confirm that Bunny runs smoothly.
-Check out our github: https://github.com/PancakeBunny-finance
+As such we are providing full transparency by releasing all the code/data required to confirm that Foinix runs smoothly.
+Check out our github: https://github.com/foinixfinance

-Is Bunny Audited?
+Is Foinix Audited?
 ================================================

 Yes, Haechi Labs has completed the first audit.
 The results were extremely positive!
 The audit highlighted no critical or major issues, and two minor issues.
 One of the minor issues has been found on most well-known governance tokens and will not expose much issue/security risk to normal end-users.
 The other minor issue is an intended behavior.